 Augusta County, which geographically includes the two cities, is the second largest county in Virginia.
 It is primarily rural with agriculture as its economic base.
 However, because it is located at the intersection of two Interstates (I-64, which carries traffic east west, and I-81, a major north-south corridor), the industrial base and, consequently, the population is increasing.
 Total population for the area is just over 100,000.
 The school divisions’ combined student enrollment is approximately 20,000.

 227 high school juniors and seniors during the 2018-2019 year.

 SVGS opened its doors in the fall of 1993 to 95 students with a staff of five (5) full-time and one half-time teachers, a director and a secretary.
 Class selection was limited to one science, two levels of math, and one level of technology.
 By 1996, staff had been increased to seven (7) full-time teachers, plus part-time teaching by the Director, and offered 14 courses to and supported various independent study projects of 118 students.

 In 2002, SVGS expanded its mission to include visual arts, theatre arts and humanities courses.
 Three full-time instructors joined the faculty.
 Student enrollments increased to 147.
 In 2003, ten students were added to the Math-Science and 25 to the Arts programs.
 In 2008, Math-Science and Arts-Humanities programs included 134 and 44 students, respectively.

-In addition to the high school program, SVGS serves the TAG population of 4th-8th grade students each year in our participating divisions.
-Each year, the staff offers a variety of professional development activities to area teachers in support of their math, science and technology curricula.
+In addition to the high school program, SVGS serves the advanced learner population of 4th-8th grade students each year in our participating divisions.

 Relationship with Area Schools